TedTschopp/tedt.org/_posts/quotes/2023-4-23-Martin-Luther-Oh-the-art-[Music]-is-a-noble.md

 ---
 quote: Oh, the art [Music] is a noble commodity.
 One shouldn’t use it for pay, for purse or coffer.
-The art is easy to practice, is esteemed everywhere, benefits all people, and nevertheless preserves its own integrity.
-Yet nobody wants to learn or love it.
 author: Martin Luther
 source: ' '
 profileID: '0'